“Spencer has innovative arguments. He has a direct and confident approach, and profound knowledge of discrimination law.”

 In 2009, Oxford University Press published Spencer’s book, Disability Discrimination in Employment, and he continues to contribute articles to the New Law Journal.

-Spencer has particular expertise representing clients in areas affected by EU law and has dealt with EU law issues at all levels of the Court hierarchy including the Supreme Court.
-He has significant experience in international and domestic territorial jurisdiction disputes (for example he has represented a number of EU international missions and other clients based outside the jurisdiction).
+Spencer has significant experience in areas formerly governed by EU law and has dealt with EU law issues at all levels of the UK court system, including the Supreme Court.
+He continues to advise on the ongoing relevance of EU-derived rights, particularly in cross-border and jurisdictional disputes, and has represented EU missions and clients based overseas.

 Contract Disputes